Adrian Pintea

 Adrian Virgil Pintea ([adriˈan ˈpinte̯a]; 9 October 1954 – 8 June 2007) was a Romanian actor.

 Career

 Pintea graduated from the Theatrical and Cinematographical Arts Institute in Bucharest.
 He appeared in the 2005 Romanian film Femeia visurilor directed by Dan Pița.
 Pintea made his last appearance in Francis Ford Coppola's 2007 film Youth Without Youth.

+Death

 He died on 8 June 2007 from complications from cirrhosis, pulmonary and kidney hypertension, and was buried at Bellu Cemetery in Bucharest.